milevgeo-flutterint/StarsCode/README.md

 - **Git Integration** - GitSigns for git status in files
 - **Fuzzy Finding** - Telescope for file and text search
 - **Snippets** - LuaSnip for code snippets

+### Performance
+- Average Startup time: 68.11ms

+- Based on the actual CPU time of the Neovim process till UIEnter.
+  This is more accurate than `nvim --startuptime`.

+- LazyStart 14.99ms
+- LazyDone  63.45ms (+48.47ms)
+- UIEnter   68.11ms (+4.66ms)

 ## Installation